What’s Wi-Fi Assist and how to use it on iPhone or iPad

 How to enable Wi-Fi Assist

-2. Tap Cellular or Mobile Data.
+2. Tap Cellular or Mobile Service.

 3. Scroll down to the bottom and turn on Wi-Fi Assist.

-Turn on Wi-Fi Assist from iPhone Cellular settings
+Wi-Fi Assist in iPhone cellular settings

 From now on, your device will hop on your carrier’s cellular data network if the connection is too weak to effectively transmit data.
 The process is seamless and automatic, so you’ll be able to surf the web and use apps that request network data regardless of the Wi-Fi signal.